nextflow-io/training/docs/nf_customize/03_execution.md

     **Make sure you save this file in your working directory (`/workspace/gitpod/nf-customize/`)**

-With your new samplesheet, you can use the `--input` parameter in your execution command.
+You can use you new samplesheet with the `--input` parameter in your execution command.

-In this case, the other parameters in the test profile can be ignored as they are not required by the pipeline.
+In this case, the other parameters in the test profile can be ignored as they are not explicitly required by the pipeline.

 !!! question "Exercise"